ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 with a short header.
 In order for the proxy to correctly recognize Stateless Reset packets, the client SHOULD share the Stateless Reset token for each registered Target Connection ID.
-When the proxy receives a Stateless Reset packet, it SHOULD tunnel the packet to the client regardless of whether or not forwarding is enabled.
+When the proxy receives a Stateless Reset packet, it can send the packet to the client as a tunnelled datagram.
+Although Stateless Reset packets look like short header packets, they are not technically short header packets and do not contain negotiated connection IDs, and thus are not eligible for forwarded mode.
 # Connection ID Capsule Types

 Proxy awareness of QUIC Connection IDs relies on using capsules ({{HTTP-DGRAM}})